ShadowJackalGuy/SlugcordBOT/readme (1).md

 Use this command to remove the offer to trade for slugs.
 #### acceptTrade:
 Use this command to accept a trade offer.

-## GUIDE TO ADD SLUGCORD TO YOUR SERVER:
-### Step 1 : Go to https://discord.com/developers/applications, click on New Application and name it as SlugCord.
-After creating a new application, go to OAuth2 and select scope as bot.
-In bot permissions, check Send Messages.
-Now copy the link at the bottom of Scopes and copy and paste it into your browser follow the steps as shown on the webpage
-### Step 2 : Go to Bot on Discord Developer Portal and click on the Copy button.
-### Step 3 : Fork this project.
-### Step 4 : Go to Secrets on the sidebar and create a new secret with its key as `TOKEN` and its value as the text you copied earlier.
-You're all set!